Website Feedback – Report a bug

 Project scope

-More than $83 million of work will be completed in the next three years.
+More than $83 million of work is underway.
 Included are:

-A signalised traffic intersection will be installed at Cooney Road and Nambour–Bli Bli Road for the safety of all road users.
+A signalised traffic intersection has been installed at Cooney Road and Nambour–Bli Bli Road for the safety of all road users.

 Construction work on the precinct has begun.
 Redirections may be in place and we thank you in advance for your patience.
 Please follow onsite signage and traffic control for your safety and the safety of our construction team.